jackythesmurf/django-messaging-app/README.md

 # django-messaging-app
-Django Rest API for a messaging app with security protocols, and uses PostgreSQL as the projects DBMS.
+Django Rest API for a messaging app with security protocols, and uses PostgreSQL as the project's DBMS.